Ian Butler, LMHP, MA, MTS

 Daniel Brown, M.A., LGPC

-Daniel's expertise is in helping clients suffering from substance abuse and sexual addictions, anxiety disorders, depression, life/career adjustments, relationship difficulties, and marriage preparation (experience with FOCCUS).
+Daniel’s experience consists of helping adolescent and adult clients suffering from alcohol, substance abuse and sexual addictions, anxiety disorders, specific phobias/fears, depression, bipolar disorder, schizophrenia, life/career adjustments, spiritual issues, relationship difficulties, and marriage preparation (experience with FOCCUS).